 In my 20’s through my 50’s the comedians and the type of humor I’m drawn to are not much different from the one’s I enjoyed in my youth.
 Some of my favorites are thankfully still alive today.

-As a senior citizen, I still enjoy a good joke, a great sitcom and a romantic comedy.
+I still enjoy a good joke, a great sitcom and a romantic comedy.
 There are a lot of great comedians around today.
 My taste in humor hasn’t changed much over the years.
 Funny is funny at any age.